Robin says: HOLY SAD GOODBYE to the ecommerce side of MoonatMidnight.

 Superman the iconic S symbol

-The emblem's memorable design originated from one of Joe Shuster's early concept sketches for a character he called "The Superman."
-In these primordial drawings, the musclebound hero wore a bodytight union suit with a distinctive logo combining stylized underlines, serifs, and spurs to create an iconic insignia.
+In these primordial drawings, the musclebound hero wore a body-tight union suit with a distinctive logo combining stylized underlines, serifs, and spurs to create an iconic insignia.
 When DC's publisher suggested changing the name to simply "Superman" to streamline it, the emblem stuck.

-Over the years, the "S" emblem went through subtle refinements in its line weights, curve proportions, and coloring to maintain its powerful graphic impact.
-The yellow backdrop was deepened to a rich golden tone.
-The central spurs were sharpened into points, making the overall shape more dynamic, angular and purposeful.
+The emotional resonance of the colors has deepened over time: richer yellows and bolder reds have been adopted for better contrast and visibility.
+The central spurs were sharpened into points, making the overall shape more dynamic, angular, and purposeful.
 Such small adjustments solidified the symbol's ability to demand attention on a comic book cover or printed page.

 Some postulate that it perfectly complemented the character's role as an embodiment of steadfast heroism elevated to iconic levels of storytelling.
-Superman's deeds and ethics were meant to be plain and self-evident to represent truth, justice and moral straightforwardness.
+Superman's deeds and ethics were meant to be plain and self-evident to represent truth, justice, and moral straightforwardness.
 Yet the way he manifested those ideals was extraordinary, unique, and instantly recognizable - just like his symbolic chest emblem.

 DC Comics 1960 version of the Superman Symbol